AmazingOrionArm/TotalPipeline_IPMB_AS/README.md

 Users also can choose which tools you want to use.

-After setting essential parameters, program will ask you 'want to use OOO tool? (y/n)' one by one, if you want use it, just enter 'y'
+After setting essential parameters, program will ask you 'OOO Analysis? (y/n)' one by one, if you want use it, just enter 'y'

 There are some tools in this Toolkits
 * Heatmap & PCA